bitrix24/b24restdocs/api-reference/imopenlines/imconnector/imconnector-update-messages.md

-# Update Sent Messages imconnector.update.messages
+# Change Sent Messages imconnector.update.messages

 {% note warning "We are still updating this page" %}